acknowledge/NFCGolfBallDispenser-API/README.md

 ## Context

+This API is made with Python and the [Flask](http://flask.pocoo.org/) framework.
-This is APIs that have to run on a server where a MongoDB database is installed and accessible through port 27017.
+This has to run on a server where a MongoDB database is installed and accessible through port 27017.

 ## Installation